Surgical Pathology Fellowship

 The laboratory accessions approximately 50,000 surgical specimens a year.
 Candidates who demonstrate excellence in diagnostic skills, a firm commitment to teaching, and who complete a research project related to human disease, may be eligible for the H. T. Enterline Fellowship Award.
 Stipends are commensurate with the year of postgraduate training.

-Successful completion of the Residency requirements for certification in Anatomic Pathology.
+Successful completion of the Residency requirements for certification in Anatomic Pathology or combined AP/CP by the American Board of Pathology, and eligibility for Pennsylvania medical training license.